 Implement 3D secure

 3D secure is the most widely adopted authentication protocol that enhances payment processing security.
-It provides an additional layer of verification for card-not-present transactions, providing merchants with confidence that the transaction is carried out by the cardholder and not by anyone else.
-The shopper’s identity may be verified using passive, biometric, and two-factor authentication approaches.
+It provides an additional layer of verification for card-not-present transactions, giving merchants confidence that the transaction is carried out by the cardholder and not by anyone else.
+The customer's identity may be verified using passive, biometric, and two-factor authentication approaches.

 3DS1 or 3DS2 allows merchants, card networks, and financial institutions to share information and access risky transactions with minimal friction.
-Plus, when a company uses 3D Secure to authenticate a payment, the transaction is considered completely safe, shifting liability for fraudulent chargebacks from the merchant to the issuer.
-In this way, merchants can avoid financial and reputation losses from fraud.
+Plus, when your payment provider uses 3D Secure to authenticate a payment, the transaction is considered completely safe, shifting liability for fraudulent chargebacks from the merchant to the issuer.
+This way, merchants can avoid operational risks and reputation losses from fraud.

 Payment fraud can be tough to detect − especially given the intricacy of the digital payment system.
-Intending to identify possible risks and reduce the number of suspicious operations, merchants implement fraud monitoring systems.
+This is where fraud monitoring and risk management systems will be helpful.
+They identify possible financial and operational risks and reduce the number of suspicious operations.

 Ensure PCI DSS compliance

-The PCI DSS is an internationally-used standard that aims to ensure that all organisations involved in accepting, processing, transmission and storage of payment information take due care of the security of their customer’s sensitive data.
+The PCI DSS is an internationally-used standard that aims to ensure that all organisations involved in accepting, processing, transmitting, and storing payment information take due care of the security of their customer’s sensitive data.
 PCI DSS compliance means adherence to the list of requirements set by the Payment Card Industry Security Standards Council.
-If you or your third-party payment processor don’t comply with the PCI standard, this is a strong signal that the data may be compromised and used for fraudulent purposes.
+If you or your third-party payment provider don’t comply with the PCI standard, this strongly signals that the data may be compromised and used for fraudulent purposes.
 In addition to damaging a company’s reputation, non-compliance can lead to hefty fines.